Center launches 'Debating America' fall lecture series

-- "Thomas Jefferson's Qur'an: Islam and the Founders," Denise Spellberg, associate professor of history, University of Texas at Austin, Nov.
+- "Thomas Jefferson's Qur'an: Islam and the Founders," Denise Spellberg, professor of history, University of Texas at Austin, Nov.
 11. Spellberg wrote Thomas Jefferson's Qur'an: Islam and the Founders, which explores Jefferson's lifelong interest in Islam.

 "Our goal is to offer people a fresh look at often overlooked debates throughout American history," said Gary Gregg, McConnell Center director.

 The McConnell Center will also host a series of conferences and panel discussions, including:

 - "Three Founders Who Helped Make America: Hamilton, Jefferson and Madison" a McConnell Center civic education conference featuring Nathan Coleman, associate professor of higher education and history at the University of the Cumberlands, Michael Federici, political science professor and chair at Mercyhurst University, and Michael Schwarz, assistant director of the Ashland Scholar Program and assistant history professor at Ashland University, Sept.
 13. Open to Kentucky educators and participants in the McConnell Center's Teacher Scholars Program.

 - "WWI: Dangerous Miscalculations, Massive Consequences," a McConnell Center and Wilson Center panel discussion commemorating the anniversary of the start of WWI, Sept.
 18, 11 a.m. to 12:30 p.m.
 Open to the public.